 Best HDR TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best HDR TVs you can buy in 2019.

-4K might have dominated the headlines in recent years, but there's another way to really boost your TV's picture quality: HDR.
+The 4K resolution (or revolution, you could say) might have dominated the headlines in recent years, but there's another way to really boost your TV's picture quality: HDR.
 This stands for high dynamic range, and it enhances the difference between the light and dark parts of the image, giving the picture more depth and making it look more vibrant.

 But it's not as simple as buying an HDR TV and sitting back and enjoying the quality boost.
 Oh no. Rather, there are competing formats of HDR, with different TV manufacturers backing different ones.
 That's right, we've another format war on our hands.